artdecocode/assert-throws/README.md

 ```

 ```
-Error: Function should have thrown
+Error: Function should have thrown.
     at example (/Users/zavr/adc/assert-throws/example/context.js:13:11)
     at <anonymous>
 ```